dalsey11/LLM-Learning/README.md

 # LLM-Learning
-This repository is my Journey from LLM Newbie to LLM Expert👩‍💻🥰
+This repository is my Journey from LLM Newbie to LLM Expert👩‍💻